 Across the street from the Renaissance Hotel at the north edge of Downtown, this 150-room Four Points by Sheraton property might be an option for you if you want to be within hiking distance of most Downtown attractions.
 That is, if you are willing accept dated decor, some down-at-the-heels hallways and other spaces and lack of first-class amenities such as an indoor pool.
 Moderate priced most times of year, a few high-season weekends are in the Expensive range and occasionally weekday rates are in the Inexpensive range.
 Note: In August 2021, the hotel announced plans to quadruple in size, adding some regular hotel rooms, extended stay rooms, condos, apartments and commercial space.

 Haywood Park Hotel 1 Battery Park Ave., Downtown Asheville, 828-252-2522, www.haywoodpark.com; Hotel, Expensive to Very Expensive

-Hilton Garden Inn 309 College St. at Charlotte St., Downtown Asheville, 828-255-0001, www.hiltongardeninn3.hilton.com/; Hotel, Moderate to Expensive.
+Hilton Garden Inn 309 College St., Downtown Asheville, 828-255-0001, https://hiltongardeninn3.hilton.com; Hotel, Moderate to Expensive

 Hotel Indigo 151 Haywood St., Downtown Asheville, 828-239-0239 or 877-846-3446, www.ihg.com/hotelindigo; Hotel, Moderate to Expensive

 t is within easy walking distance of the Grove Arcade and the restaurants, shops and clubs in the northwest part of Downtown.
-What were supposed to be condos on the upper floors didn’t sell well and have been converted to suites.
+What were supposed to be condos on the upper floors didn’t sell and have been converted to hotel suites.

 Renaissance Asheville Hotel 31 Woodfin St., Downtown Asheville, 828-252-8211 or 800-741-5072, www.marriott.com; Hotel, Expensive